Thrifty Outdoor Landscaping: Transform Your Yard with these 5 Cottage Style Projects

 An English Cottage style flower garden seemed like the perfect solution!
 We planted things like Foxglove, Catmint, Lavender, Chives, Daisies, Delphinium, Phlox…I cannot wait until these beds fill out in the next few years!

 As you can see in the photos above, my husband didn’t even mitre the edges of these boxes.
+You don’t have to have excellent craftsmanship to achieve this look!
 We simply screwed the ends to the sides with exterior wood screws and called it a day!
 I just love the result.

 Thrifty Outdoor Projects – Dry Creek Bed